+African-American History:

-African-American History: 1865 to Present (same as AFN 124)
+1865 to Present (same as AFN 124) HIS 124 3 crs.
+3 hrs.

 Reconstructions I and II, the social Darwinist years, Civil Rights activism of the 1960s, and the cumulative effects of institutionalized racism are set in an historical framework for comparative study.
 The course examines the impact of urbanization, institutional racism, economic, and political policies on the life experiences of African-Americans.
 The dynamics of cultural, social, and political interactions within the social structure of the nation since 1865 are analyzed.